node-girls/node-workshop/README.md

 **First, fork this repository onto your own machine**

-The project has been split into steps.
-There are written instructions for each step in this README.
-On your computer, you should checkout out to the relevant branch.
-If you run `git branch` you will see there is a branch per step.
+The project has been split into steps, which are documented in separate files here on the master branch.
+If you run `git branch` on your machine, you will see there is a branch per step.
+Write all your code in the relevant git branch for your step.

-At the start of each step, you will need to 'checkout' to the next branch on Git.
+At the start of each step, you will need to `checkout` to the next branch on Git.
 You will be reminded to do this at the start of each step, like so:

 ```bash